 Steps

-First, bring water to a boil, and when it boils, cook the pasta.
+First, bring water to a boil and cook the pasta when it’s boiling.

-While the pasta cooks, prepare the tuna dressing:
+While the pasta is cooking, prepare the tuna sauce:

-Pour the tuna into a non-stick pan, including the oil.
+Pour the tuna into a non-stick pan, oil included.

-☝ The oil from both cans might be too much for some people (like me, for example), so you can decide based on your taste if you want to use only the oil from the first can and drain the second one.
+☝ For some people, the oil from both cans might be too much (for me, for example), so consider using only the oil from the first can and draining the second, depending on your taste.

-Briefly flavor the tuna with a clove of coarsely chopped garlic.
+Let the tuna briefly flavor with a coarsely chopped garlic clove.

 Add chili pepper if desired.

-👉 I added the chili at the end during the tossing of the pasta, but it might be better to add it now.
+👉 I added the chili pepper at the end while sautéing the pasta, but maybe it’s better to add it now.

 Drizzle the tuna with the juice of half a lemon.